stzr1123/stzr1123.github.io/about.md

 title: About
 ---

 I'm a Software Engineer with 5+ years of professional experience working for clients with high-stakes applications and the highest standards.
 I have a proven track record of delivering innovative solutions that have reached a global scale.
-Expertise spans multiple cloud environments and programming languages, including Python, Scala, and Golang.
+My expertise spans multiple cloud environments and programming languages, including Python, Scala, and Golang.

 Let's link up and meet up over a call.
 I'm open to remote work.